Blendify/blender-manual/trunk/blender_docs/manual/render/freestyle/parameter_editor/line_set.rst

 What are edge marks good for?

-- When you need to render marks on an almost-flat plane, when other edge types can't detect any line.
+- When you need to render marks on an almost-flat plane, when other edge types cannot detect any line.
 - When you want full control of edge rendering.
 Often used for edges of squarish shapes.
 - Mark the whole base mesh to be rendered for base mesh preview.